 "I'm working, hold on please..."

 "Did you hear that new song by..."

 "Omg, SHUT UP!"

-Through all the stress, I forgot to eat for an entire day and a half.
+Through all the stress, I forgot to eat for an entire day.
 Rheumatoid arthritis started to flare up again.
 Still, I pour coffee and pack a lunch for someone else, then put on my rubber boots at 5 a.m. and walk the dog in my mosquito-infested swamp of a yard.
 I take the trash out in the rain.
 I feed the outside cats in the rain.
 I chase the neighbor's dogs out of the yard and go close the gate because somebody forgot to latch it - in the rain.
 I come in and dry off to get a cup of coffee of my own, then sit down to work on the project I'm making for charity.
 And the cat throws up at my feet.